 The 88th Division had been organized at Camp Dodge, north of Des Moines, in September 1917.
-Men were drafted for it from Minnesota, the Dakotas, Illinois, and Iowa–including the three oldest of Leora’s brothers.
+Men were sent there to train from Minnesota, the Dakotas, Illinois, and Iowa–including the three oldest of Leora’s brothers.
 In April 1918, fifteen recruits died at Camp Dodge from a virulent pneumonia.

 Jennings had bought a Kissel car the year before.
 A sister wrote Leora that he’d “put it to good use” the day before leaving home.
 They sold it for him that week for $1100.

 But their Baker Township farm was sprouting popcorn plants.
 Clabe and Leora sold their acreage and moved to the Goff brothers’ place to take care of their crops and livestock.
 Delbert and Donald were small then, and another baby was due later in the summer.